Skip to navigation Skip to content

 Finalise the activity – code foreign periodic compensation + Read more ...

 Determine if any arrears or calculated debt are correct.
-Consider adjusting the AR screen, taking into account any previously suppressed arrears for the same period.
+Consider adjusting the AR screen, considering any previously suppressed arrears for the same period.

 See: